CDC sourceContent informed by CDC Alpha-Gal Syndrome resourcesView CDC resources

 Red food coloring (from insects, not mammals — usually safe)

-These can lower your threshold or increase severity
+These can lower your threshold or increase severity, even when the food itself is the same.

 Alcohol